-It takes more than lightweight gear, a high-quality training bag, and a reliable boxing bag stand to improve your boxing skills during training sessions.
+It takes more than lightweight gear, a pair of boxing shorts, a high-quality reflex training bag (check out this article), and a reliable boxing bag stand to improve your boxing skills during training sessions.
 However, with a good dose of discipline and benefit from the advice of a reputed personal trainer, you too can dream of the most prestigious prizes and belts in the boxing industry.

 And, speaking of, there isn’t a better time in the history of this sport than today to join competitions and make a name for yourself.
 In the past few decades, boxing has increased in popularity, attracting young players from around the world, and building up tough competition in all weight categories.

 But, ranking boxing belts could prove a confusing job, especially since it seems to be an abundance of titles and prestigious belts anywhere you look.
 Nowadays, many people question the legitimacy of many belts and trophies, given the number of existing boxing competitions all over the world.

 If you’re not a professional boxer or don’t have a good agent, it’s easy to be sucked up in the glittery world of boxing belts and take competitions based on their prizes, without knowing the exact importance of winning the belt.